kolo/xmlrpc/README.md

 xmlrpc is an implementation of client side part of XMLRPC protocol in Go language.

+## Status

+This project is in minimal maintenance mode with no further development.
+Bug fixes are accepted, but it might take some time until they will be merged.

 ## Installation

 To install xmlrpc package run `go get github.com/kolo/xmlrpc`.
 To use